-Perhaps, the No. 1 question we get asked is, “How much sugar can (or should) I eat?”
-To make it easy for everyone, we’re outlining just how many grams of sugar you can eat in any given day based on your health goals.
+One of the most common questions we get is, “How much sugar can (or should) I eat?”
+To make it easy for everyone, we’re outlining just how many grams of sugar you can eat in a day based on your health goals.

-Before we get into the nitty-gritty, here’s some stats for you.
-The typical American adult consumes about 60 pounds of added sugar each year, or 77 grams of supplemental sugar (nearly a ½ cup!) each day, according to the American Heart Association (AHA).
+Before we get into the details, here’s some stats for you: The typical American adult consumes about 60 pounds of added sugar each year.
+That is 77 grams of supplemental sugar (nearly a ½ cup!) each day, according to the American Heart Association (AHA).
 That’s not doing our tickers—or our waistlines or noggins—any favors.

-So how much sugar is safe to eat—and how do we spot it?
+So how much sugar is safe to eat in a day—and how do we know where sugar is coming from it?
 Read on for the scoop.